Oleg52/ModToolDocs/docs/checkpoints/points/overview.md

 Random transform supports 2 options: transform list and available vehicles:

-- Transform list: random vehicle will be picked up from the vehicles from transform list.
+- Transform list: random vehicle will be picked up from the transform vehicles list.
 - Available vehicles: there are no settings for this type in the tool, but you can configure it 'Race Details' -> 'Random Vehicles' in the race creator.
 Basically it picks random vehcile from selected cathegories, so there is a wider range of vehicles to be transformed into, compared to the 'Transform list' option.